geek/graphi/README.md

 The following decorations are made to the hapi server to make it easier to use a single graphi plugin with multiple other plugins depending on it.

-- `server.registerSchema({ schema, resolvers })` - similar to the original registration options for the plugin, but this will merge the schema with any prior schema that is already registered with the server.
-This is useful for combining multiple graphql schemas/resolvers together into a single server.
+- `server.registerSchema({ schema, resolvers })` - overwrites an existing registered schema with a new one.
 - `server.makeExecutableSchema({ schema, resolvers, preResolve })` - combine resolvers with the schema definition into a `GraphQLSchema`.
 - `server.plugins.graphi.publish(message, object)` - Publish a message to any subscribers where `message` is the name of the message and `object` is the contents of the message.